KushnirenkoIvan/binary-matrices/README.md

 - `ua.ikushnirenko.binary_matrices.Main` - entry point.

 ### How to build:
-Run tests:
-> mvn clean test

 Build package:
 > mvn clean package

 ### Parameters
 Jar accepts one CLI argument - size of square matrix. _Default value: 2000_.
-Also, this number is be used for creating ThreadPoolExecutor as corePoolSize.
+Also, this number is used for creating ThreadPoolExecutor as corePoolSize.

 ### How to run
 > cd target